maintainer64/AHGEJLIHA/README.md

 👋 Hello, everyone!
 I'm Angelina Shkatova.
 I'm 19 years old. 🦋 ✈ I moved from Chelyabinsk to Ekaterinburg. 🚀
-📚 I'm studing at Ural Federal University in IT-program. 🎓 💻 I'm working as an intern Business-analyst at Naumen 🖊 ⌨ My interests in IT: C#-developing, Game-Developing, Frontend-Developing and Business\System Analysis. 🖥
+📚 I'm studing at Ural Federal University in IT-program. 🎓 💻 I'm working as a junior Business-analyst at Naumen 🖊 ⌨ My interests in IT: C#-developing, Game-Developing, Frontend-Developing and Business\System Analysis. 🖥

 🔸 My hobby: 📹video editing💻, ⚽football⛹️‍♀️, 📒english🖊 and more other activity 🔸